darklang/docs/README.md

 ## 📝 Editing content

+Editing content in Docusaurus is straightforward.
+Whether you want to make small tweaks or significant changes, the following section will guide you through the process.

 ### 🔵 Editing an existing docs page

 Edit docs by navigating to `docs/` and editing the corresponding document: